rebremer/blog-sqldbalwaysencrypted-git/readme.md

-# Azure DevOps project that deploys a DACPAC to a SQLDB using always encrypted
+# Azure DevOps project that publishes a DACPAC to a SQLDB using always encrypted

-*TLTR: Create Azure DevOps project using azure-pipelines.yml, deploy 1st DACPAC to SQLDB, add data to table, deploy 2nd DACPAC to SQLDB creating encrypted columns and data*
+*TLTR: Create Azure DevOps project using azure-pipelines.yml, publish 1st DACPAC to SQLDB, add data to table, publish 2nd DACPAC to SQLDB creating encrypted columns and data*

 Main properties of project:

 -	Key material (CMK, CEK) is set outside of DACPAC using PowerShell.
 This enables deployment of DACPAC to multiple environments
 -	Azure DevOps pipeline is idempotent.
 That is:
-    - Infrastructure and DACPAC is deployed, record is added to table, three columns are encrypted by deploying new DACPAC.
+    - Infrastructure and DACPAC is deployed, record is added to table, three columns are encrypted by publishing new DACPAC.
 These steps can be executed N times.

 To achieve this, the following is done: